andyzeng/arc-robot-vision/README.md

     Direct download links: [k-net.zip  (175.3 MB)](http://vision.princeton.edu/projects/2017/arc/downloads/k-net.zip) and [n-net.zip (174.0 MB)](http://vision.princeton.edu/projects/2017/arc/downloads/n-net.zip)

-3. Run a model to compute features for the testing split of our image matching dataset:
+3. Run our pre-trained models to compute features for the testing split of our image matching dataset (change variable `trainMode` depending on which architecture you want to test):

     ```bash
+    trainMode=1 snapshotsFolder=snapshots-with-class snapshotName=snapshot-170000 th test.lua # for k-net: creates HDF5 output file and saves into snapshots folder
-    th test.lua # creates HDF5 output file and saves into snapshots folder
+    trainMode=2 snapshotsFolder=snapshots-no-class snapshotName=snapshot-8000 th test.lua # for n-net: creates HDF5 output file and saves into snapshots folder
     ```

 4. Run the evaluation script in Matlab to compute 1 vs 20 object recognition accuracies over our image matching dataset, as reported in our [paper]():